-The earlier 85 battery now have significant issues with Tesla reducing the available capacity of these significantly, up to 30-40 mile range is being removed.
-This is done through a software update by limiting the voltage the battery cells can charge too and thought to be in response to an increased fire risk.
-Tesla gave no warning they would do this, and not all 85 and early 75 batteries are hit by it, but many are.
-This is on top of the normal degradation of the battery so a car that once had a range of 250 miles could today be down to 180 miles which is right on the the model 3 threshold for warranty replacement, but Tesla are refusing.
+A large number of the earlier 85 batteries are now have significant issues with Tesla reducing the available capacity of these significantly.
+Owners have reported as high as 50 mile range reductions leaving the cars with a working range of 170 miles or less.
+This is done through a software update by limiting the voltage the battery cells can charge too and thought to be in response to an increased fire risk although Tesla claim they only make changes to the software to extend the battery life.
+Tesla gave no warning they would do this, and not all 85 and early 75 batteries are hit by it, but many are and it is not easy to see which.
+This is not the only case where Tesla are making changes to the cars via software updates which are to the detriment of the owner with the goal of pushing issue to outside the warranty window.

-There is a related problem that the maximum charge rate on superchargers is being reduced for similar reasons.
-Some owners are not charging at a maximum rate as low as 60kw when previously they may have exceeded 100kw.
-All cars seem to have been changed to respond to ambient temperatures differently.
-Regenerative braking has been reduced significantly when the battery is mildly cold with cars taking longer to reach full regenerative performance in the winter in many countries and supercharging performance is similarly requires the battery to be in a more optimal state to achieve the fastest rates.
+There is a related problem that the maximum charge rate on any rapid charger including superchargers.
+Some owners or earlier cars are now charging at a maximum rate as low as 60kw when previously they may have exceeded 100kw.
+The overall charge rate profile also seems to have been charged for all cars and while there is some increase in short term 'headline' charge rates on later models, the overall time to charge has been getting longer due to a quicker reduction in charge speed as the battery fills up.
+Regenerative braking has also been reduced significantly when the battery is mildly cold with cars taking longer to reach full regenerative performance in the winter in many countries and supercharging performance is similarly requires the battery to be in a more optimal state to achieve the fastest rates.

 These combined issues can hamper long distance travel quite significantly requiring more charging stops and slower charging.
 Tesla largely deny these things are an issue and when issues are reported they run a remote diagnostic and tell owners the cars are working as expected.
 The two issues are known as #batterygate and #chargegate

-The main screen in Teslas is called the media control unit or MCU for short.
-One of Teslas supposed strengths has been the extensive information it captures about the car when you're using them, this information is used for a range of things but in general its helped improve the product, diagnose issues and capture evidence in the case of abuse.
-Unfortunately the very thing that is meant to be improving the product has a design weakness itself.
+The large central screen on is called the media control unit or MCU for short.
+This is one of Tesla's supposed strengths and the car captures extensive information while in use by the MCU.
+This information is used for a range of things but in general it's helped improve the product, diagnose issues and capture evidence in the case of abuse.
+Unfortunately, the very thing that is meant to be improving the product has been a design weakness.

 Tesla are not accepting this is a design defect and if the failure occurs out of warranty they will charge you for the fix.